visgsn/temporalDetection_-EIGEN-/README.md

 - Copy the lib folder from "<RefineDet_root>/test/" into "temporalDetection_(EIGEN)/evaluationScripts/DEMO/".
   (please don't forget to adapt all paths according to the instructions, mentioned in the "Evaluation" chapter of the RefineDet README.md!)

+- Adapt all paths in the scripts you want to execute, too.
+Especially the paths for datasets to use or your desired output folders.